googleb4dd59fc085f06ab.html Skip to main content

 Does Every Page Need a Canonical URL?

-When it comes to setting canonical URLs, a big question is whether or not every unique page should implement a canonical URL.
-If you’re going to set it for some pages, why not do it for all?
+When it comes to setting canonical URLs, a big question is whether every unique page should install a canonical URL.
+If you will set it for some pages, why not do it for all?
 Google has confirmed that it is good practice.

-This means that yes, you will have canonical URLs on certain pages that point right back to themselves.
-This also means that the example above (“https://schoolbus.com/our-services”) should have the same canonical URL in its own HTML code.
-Canonical tags prevent duplication, which is why they are a good idea even on pages that don’t have duplicate content on your sites.
+This means that, yes, you will have canonical URLs on specific pages that point right back to themselves.
+This also means that the example above should have the same canonical URL.
+It is at “https://schoolbus.com/our-services” in its own HTML code.
+Canonical tags prevent duplication.
+That’s why they’re a good idea on pages without duplicate content on your sites.

 Why Do Canonical Links Matter? and common canonical url mistakes: what not to do